sleimanyara/sleimanyara.github.io/content/publication/german/index.md

 ---
-title: "'Not as bad as I thought': Economic attitudes and motivated reasoning in coalition governments"
+title: "Not as bad as I thought: Economic attitudes and motivated reasoning in coalition governments"
 date: "2024-09-15"
 publication: "Political Psychology, Accepted"
 authors: